finnmayhew/The-Revelation-Mission/Sessions/Session1.md

 They refilled their suit by a quarter (for 6 hours of air)

 Carcy (and others) are suspicious that the cultures are so similar

+Carcy wants to known what the protocols are if aliens show up

+She'll also go to the library